 Concerned that you won't be able to afford Miles College?
 Don’t let that stop you from applying because 92.0% of students receive financial help.
 First-year students are not required to live on-campus at Miles College.
 Go deeper to see just how Miles College ranks in other categories.

 Norfolk State University is a great option for students pursuing a Communication & Journalism (Other) degree.
 Norfolk, Virginia is an appropriate setting for college students who like the active city life.

 Top quality education delivered to student vets earns this school top marks.
 This school also has graduate degree programs for students who wish to carry on after earning a bachelor's degree.
 Ever wish you had a simple way to determine a school's grades in each subject?
 Now you do.
 Visit Norfolk State University's scorecard.

 Berry College is among your best bets if you're planning on studying Communication & Journalism (Other).
 Students who appreciate the tranquility of country life may enjoy the rural region of Mount Berry, Georgia.

-Due to the diverse campus at Berry, you'll have plenty of chances to learn from individuals from many walks of life.
 This school offers advanced degree programs for those who would like to keep going after earning a four-year degree.
+Every additional year of college causes students to take on more debt, so Berry's top-notch 59.1% graduation rate is definitely a plus.
 Obtain all of the crucial facts on Berry by checking out their scorecard.

 Any student who is interested in Communication & Journalism (Other) has to check out Farmingdale State College.
 Situated in Farmingdale, New York, Farmingdale State College offers a comfortable, suburban atmosphere for scholars.